Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state

-At the present time, silicon is frequently used for nonlinear applications in near-infrared range.
+At the present time, silicon is frequently used for nonlinear applications in the near-infrared range.
 This material may also be utilized in order to produce the metasurfaces with nanoholes possessing the anapole state.
-Fig.~\ref{n2_r_Si_169_lattcubhol} represents the dependence of the effective second order refractive index on $b_4$ for metasurface with lattice of the square nanopores in silicon slab with $h=200$~nm and $a=500$~nm.
-The existence of the anapole mode in the silicon metasurface with square nanoholes is confirmed by the multipole decomposition of scattering cross sections for a lattice element (Fig.~\ref{Csca_Si_exact_toroidalz_sqr_log}): the intensity of the dipole electric toroidal moment $C^\mathrm{T}$ has a maximum in the scattering cross section spectrum near the wavelength of interest of 1034~nm.
+Figure~\ref{n2_r_Si_169_lattcubhol} represents the dependence of the effective second-order refractive index on $b_4$ for a metasurface with a lattice of the square nanopores in a silicon slab with $h=200$~nm and $a=500$~nm.
+The existence of the anapole mode in the silicon metasurface with square nanoholes is confirmed by the multipole decomposition of scattering cross sections for a lattice element (Fig.~\ref{Tspectr_lattcubhol_Si}): the intensity of the dipole electric toroidal moment $C^\mathrm{T}$ has a maximum in the scattering cross section spectrum near the wavelength of interest of 1034~nm.
 It should be noted that this maximum is less prominent than that for the GaP metasurfaces in the visible range.
 The transmission spectrum of the Si nanohole array with $h=200$~nm, $b_4=304$~nm and $a=500$~nm is depicted in Fig.~\ref{Tspectr_lattcubhol_Si}.
-Figure~\ref{ener_dist_anap_sqr_Si} illustrates the time-averaged electric $|\mathbf{E}|^2$ and magnetic $|\mathbf{H}|^2$ energy distributions in the transverse section of the lattice at the $h/2$ thickness.
-The distributions are similar to ones obtained above for GaP excepting more pronounced additional peak of electric energy in the middle of the adjacent pores.
+Figure~S4 in the supplementary material illustrates the time-averaged electric $|\mathbf{E}|^2$ and magnetic $|\mathbf{H}|^2$ energy distributions in the transverse section of the lattice at $h/2$ thickness.
+The distributions are similar to ones obtained above for GaP except a more pronounced additional peak of electric energy in the middle of the adjacent pores.
 This peak is typical for the electric dipole moments which causes large scattering~\cite{Panov19}.
 The transmission of the Si nanohole array is lower than that for the GaP metasurfaces.
 Hence the optimal geometric parameters of the silicon metasurfaces with nanopores are yet to be determined before their practical implementation.